keu/docs/learn/dynamic-tasks.md

 ### Transform outputs with .map

-There are use cases in which you might want to transform the output of an upstream task before another task dynamically maps over it.
-For example when the upstream traditional operator returns its output in a fixed format or if when you want to skip certain mapped task instances based on a logical condition.
+There are use cases in which you want to transform the output of an upstream task before another task dynamically maps over it.
+For example, if the upstream traditional operator returns its output in a fixed format or if you want to skip certain mapped task instances based on a logical condition.

-The `.map()` method was added in Airflow 2.4 and allows you to use a Python function to transform an iterable input before a task dynamically maps over it.
+The `.map()` method was added in Airflow 2.4 and allows you to use any Python function to transform an iterable input before a task dynamically maps over it.

-You can call `.map()` directly on a task using the TaskFlow API (`my_upstream_task_flow_task().map(mapping_function)`) or on the outputs object of a traditional operator (`my_upstream_traditional_operator.output.map(mapping_function)`).
+You can call `.map()` directly on a task using the TaskFlow API (`my_upstream_task_flow_task().map(mapping_function)`) or on the output object of a traditional operator (`my_upstream_traditional_operator.output.map(mapping_function)`).

-The downstream task id dynamically mapped over the object created by the `.map()` method using either `.expand()` for a single keyword argument or `.expand_kwargs()` for lists of dictionaries of sets of keyword arguments.
+The downstream task is dynamically mapped over the object created by the `.map()` method using either `.expand()` for a single keyword argument or `.expand_kwargs()` for list of dictionaries containing sets of keyword arguments.

 The code snippet below shows how to use `.map()` to skip specific mapped tasks based on a logical condition.

 - `list_strings` is the upstream task returning a list of strings.
-- `skip_strings_starting_with_skip` is a mapping function transforming the list of strings into a list of strings and `AirflowSkipException`s.
+- `skip_strings_starting_with_skip` is a mapping function transforming the list of strings into a list of modified strings and `AirflowSkipException`s.
 This function will not show up as an Airflow task.
 - `mapped_printing_function` dynamically maps over the `transformed_list` object created by using the `.map()` method with the mapping function (`skip_strings_starting_with_skip`) as an argument on the upstream task `list_strings`.

 ```python